Lior Rosner

-Lior Rosner is an Israeli-born film, TV and classical music composer, conductor, and theme branding expert.
+Lior Rosner is an Israeli-born film, TV and classical music composer, conductor.

 Rosner created the theme for The Ellen DeGeneres Show.
 He was a nominee for an International Film Music Critics Association nominee award for “They’ll Remember You” an orchestral accompanied choral showpiece for the end titles from the movie Valkyrie.

 Early life

 Born in Israel, Rosner graduated with a degree in music composition and theory graduate from the Jerusalem Academy of Music And Dance He moved from to Los Angeles, where he studied graduate music at UCLA, and conducting at the USC Thornton School of Music.

 Lior’s film scoring career began as a staff composer at Fox Entertainment.
-He provided scores for over 200 episodes of children TV shows and movies produced in conjunction with Saban Entertainment.
-His Saban compositions were often credited to Shuki Levy and Kussa Mahchi (an alias for Haim Saban), with Rosner typically only being listed in credits as a music producer.
-This was allegedly so the pair could collect music royalties, as Rosner and all composers working for this company had already agreed to give up the rights to their music prior to joining.
+He provided scores for over 200 episodes of children TV shows and movies.
 After this, he became a freelance composer, scoring for Disney/ABC.
-Rosen then created the theme and interstitial music for The Ellen DeGeneres Show.
+Rosner then created the theme and interstitial music for The Ellen DeGeneres Show.